 This issue brief provides an overview of environmental justice, key facts and terms for understanding the trends of environmental injustice, as well applicable strategies for implementing environmental justice strategies.

 Key Point 1

-3 out of 5 Black Americans live in communities with uncontrolled waste sites.
-(National Conference for Community and Justice)
+Three out of five Black Americans live in communities with uncontrolled toxic waste sites (National Conference for Community and Justice).

 Key Point 2

 A case study of the Bronx, New York, found that individuals who live close to noxious industrial facilities and waste sites were 66% more likely to be hospitalized for asthma.
 Significantly, these same individuals were 13% more likely to be people of color (NCCJ).